Affinity Profiling and Discrimination by Association in Online Behavioural Advertising

 Affinity profiling - grouping people according to their assumed interests rather than solely their personal traits - has become commonplace in the online advertising industry.
 Online platform providers use behavioural advertisement (OBA) and can infer very sensitive information (e.g. ethnicity, gender, sexual orientation, religious beliefs) about individuals to target or exclude certain groups from products and services, or to offer different prices.

 Even if these gaps are closed, challenges remain.
-Inferential analytics and AI expand the circle of potential victims of undesirable treatment in this context by grouping people according to inferred or correlated similarities and characteristics.
+The lack of transparent business models and practices could pose a considerable barrier to prove non-discrimination cases.
+Finally, inferential analytics and AI expand the circle of potential victims of undesirable treatment in this context by grouping people according to inferred or correlated similarities and characteristics.
 These new groups are not accounted for in data protection and non-discrimination law.

 I close with policy recommendations to address each of these legal challenges for OBA and affinity profiling.